dalibo/cnpg-plugin-pgbackrest/README.md

 - Build the Docker images and load them to a registry that is accessible by the target Kubernetes cluster.
-You can build them with the `make images` command, which will execute the appropriate docker build commands.
+You can build them with the `make build-images` command, which will execute the appropriate docker build commands.

 - Install the plugin by applying the manifest located in the